ReAnimateMadara/FuelCalc/README.md

 Chennai
 **
-Fuel price data was taken from https://iocl.com/aviation-fuel In the calculation, it uses the Altitude, ZFW, Flight plan distance as the 3 independant variables The dependant variable is Fuel price
+Fuel price data was taken from https://iocl.com/aviation-fuel In the calculation, it uses the Altitude, ZFW (Zero Fuel Weight of the acft), Flight plan distance as the 3 independant variables
+The dependant variable is Fuel price